marinebon/ioos_jekyll_theme/pages/data.md

 *   Access a full suite of tools developed with a broad range of IOOS and MBON partners

 **[OBIS Global Data Portal](https://obis.org/manual/access/)**
-US MBON and US IOOS partners are encouraged to align biological data with the Darwin Core standard to ensure it is globally accessible via the Ocean Biogeographic Information System.
+U.S. MBON and U.S. IOOS partners are encouraged to align biological data with the Darwin Core standard to ensure it is globally accessible via the Ocean Biogeographic Information System.
 OBIS provides a gateway to many datasets containing information on where and when marine species have been recorded.
 The datasets are integrated and searchable by species name, higher taxonomic level, geographic area, depth, and time.